 A Breathtaking Helicopter Tour of the Canadian Rockies

-Soaring high above the Canadian Rockies in a helicopter was a vacation highlight for this Maritime girl.
+Soaring high above the Canadian Rockies was a vacation highlight for this Maritime couple.

 Touring the Canadian Rockies—by helicopter!

 My husband Terry and I travelled from Prince Edward Island to Banff a few years back for a week’s stay.
 We originally planned a helicopter tour departing Canmore, Alberta, on the Wednesday.
 After checking the weather reports and seeing that it was meant to rain and cloud over, I rescheduled for Monday morning.
 Monday dawned as a cold but cloudless morning—perfect for flying over the Canadian Rockies.
 Once aboard the helicopter, I was illuminated by the sun as it peeked over the mountains and warmed the inside of the small vessel.
 There was a loud hum that broke the silence of the snow-capped peaks as the spinning blades sliced through the thin air.
 I caught a glimpse of my breath in the light and then it disappeared.

 This was something I had wanted to do for a long time, and it turned out to be everything I expected and more.
 As we soared over the Rockies, the peaks were shrouded in glamour and mystery.